sapcc/limes/docs/operators/config.md

 | `clusters.$id.lowpriv_raise.only_projects_in_domains` | no | May contain a regex.
 If given, low-privilege quota raising will only be possible for projects in domains whose names match the regex.
 If `except_projects_in_domains` is also given, it takes precedence over `only_projects_in_domains`. |

 Both `limits.projects` and `limits.domains` contain two-level maps, first by service type, then by resource name.

-Values may also be specified relative to the cluster capacity, using the special syntax `<number>% of cluster capacity`.
+- Values may also be specified relative to the cluster capacity with the special syntax `<number>% of cluster capacity`.
+- For `limits.domains` only, the alternative special syntax `until <number>% of cluster capacity is assigned` will cause quota requests to be approved as long as the sum of all domain quotas is below the given value.

 For example:

 ```yaml